-All the conditions are available on: https://recherche.wallonie.be/home/nos-aides-1/minscrire- dans-une-demarche-internationale-international.html a) National/Regional informat The control of the co Sanah Dar (Manager - Main Contact) TEL: +1 780-429-9327 Email: sdar@eralberta.ca Contact Point Christophe Owttrim (Executive Director, Technology and Innovation) TEL: +1 780-423-7762 Email: cowttrim@eralberta.ca Total ERA funding envelope is \$3 million CAD (~€2 million at current exchange rate).
-The indicative budget for the following areas is: • \$1 million CAD is allocated to CCUS, \$1 million CAD is allocated to Hydrogen and Renewable Fuels, and \$1 million CAD is allocated to Funding commitment Geothermal Energy technologies.
-Geothermal Energy technologies.
-EDA in its cale discretion recordes the right to modify the total funding ERA in its sole discretion reserves the right to modify the total funding available under this Call.
-Anticipated number of projects Approximately 5-7 anticipated.
-No minimum or maximum specified. to be funded Approximately 5-7 anticipated.
-No minimum of maximum specified.
-Maximum funding per \$1 million CAD (~€0.66 million at current exchange rate) per project. awarded project/per partner ERA in its sole discretion reserves the right to modify the maximum awaraea project, per partner funding awarded per project.
-ERA funding is open to all categories of applicant, including technology developers, industry, industrial associations, small and medium-sized Eligible types of organisations enterprises (SMEs), research and development (R&D) organizations, universities, municipalities, not-for-profit organizations, government research labs, and individuals.
-All Control of the CETP Later Call 2022 at the face Advid Land All focus areas mentioned in the CETP Joint Call 2023 guidelines for Modules 4, 5 and 7 are eligible for Alberta/Canada.
-However, the following areas for CCUS & Hydrogen are NOT eligible for Canada/Alberta region: Acid gas injection Eligible Call Modules Offshore storage Projects whose primary focus is point-to-point transportation or sequestration elements.
-For all focus areas, ERA funding will NOT be provided to projects whose primary focus is commercially proven technologies/processes, activities assessed to be business-as-usual, or to address only financial barriers.
-CDA funding is targeted for projects at the tack release scale as field ERA funding is targeted for projects at the technology scale-up, field Eligible types of RDI and TRL pilot, commercial demonstration, or commercial implementation stages (TRL 5-9).
-In addition to the CETP Joint Call 2023 proposal, ERA may require Culturiation of aver! applicants, during the full proposal stage ONLY, to provide supplemental Submission of proposal information to support due diligence and portfolio reporting.
-This /documentation at information may include detailed budget information, financial report(s), national/regional level an extended Greenhouse Gas benefits analysis, and/or additional information on the specific alignment with the Alberta market. mentalism on the specific anguithers with the America market.
+All the conditions are available on: https://recherche.wallonie.be/home/nos-aides-1/minscrire- dans-une-demarche-internationale-international.html a) National/Regional informa Sanah Dar (Manager - Main Contact) TEL: +1 780-429-9327 Email: sdar@eralberta.ca Contact Point Christophe Owttrim (Executive Director, Technology and Innovation) TEL: +1 780-423-7762 Email: cowttrim@eralberta.ca Total ERA funding envelope is \$3 million CAD (~€2 million at current exchange rate).
+The indicative budget for the following areas is: • \$1 million CAD is allocated to CCUS , \$1 million CAD is allocated to Hydrogen and Renewable Fuels, and \$1 million CAD is allocated to Funding commitment , , Geothermal Energy technologies.
+ERA in its sole discretion reserves the right to modify the total funding available under this Call.
+Anticipated number of project s to be funded Approximately 5-7 anticipated.
+No minimum or maximum specified.
+Maximum funding per \$1 million CAD (~€0.66 million at current exchange rate) per project. .
+ERA in its sole discretion reserves the right to modify the maximum awarded project/per partner funding awarded per project.
+ERA funding is open to all categories of applicant, including technology developers, industry, industrial associations, small and medium-sized Eligible types of organisations enterprises (SMEs), research and development (R&D) organizations, Lingible types of organisations universities, municipalities, not-for-profit organizations, government research labs, and individuals. research labs, and marriadals.
+All focus areas mentioned in the CETP Joint Call 2023 guidelines for Modules 4, 5 and 7 are eligible for Alberta/Canada.
+However, the following areas for CCUS & Hydrogen are NOT eligible for Canada/Alberta region: Acid gas injection Offshore storage Eligible Call Modules Projects whose primary focus is point-to-point transportation or sequestration elements.
+For all focus areas, ERA funding will NOT be provided to projects whose primary focus is commercially proven technologies/processes, activities assessed to be business-as-usual, or to address only financial barriers. assessed to be business as asaai, or to address only illiancial barriers.
+ERA funding is targeted for projects at the technology scale-up, field Eligible types of RDI and TRL pilot, commercial demonstration, or commercial implementation stages (TRL 5-9).
+In addition to the CETP Joint Call 2023 proposal, ERA may require Submission of proposal applicants, during the full proposal stage ONLY, to provide supplemental /documentation at information to support due diligence and portfolio reporting.
+This national/regional level information may include detailed budget information, financial report(s), an extended Greenhouse Gas benefits analysis, and/or additional information on the specific alignment with the Alberta market.